when i tried to get into college 2014

 now, there is stress and sadness, and it can get to be very hard.
 There is always something broken, and even

 when I try to make the best of my situation, it all gets to be tiring.
-Chile is my
+Chile

 I’m the oldest, they all look